 00:00

-Question 144·Hard·Text Structure and Purpose
+Question 144·Medium·Text Structure and Purpose

-Which choice best describes the function of the underlined portion in the text as a whole?
+Which choice best describes the main purpose of the text?